The wrapped Fukaya category of plumbings: Introduction

 The wrapped Fukaya category of cotangent bundles can be understood through the work of \cite{Abouzaid12, gps2} and is explained explicitly in Section \ref{section wrapped Fukaya categories of Weinstein sectors} for cotangent bundles of punctured $n$-spheres and surfaces.
 We determine the wrapped Fukaya category of the plumbing sector in Section \ref{sec:plumbing-sectors} (Theorem \ref{thm:wfuk-plumbing-3} for $n\geq 3$ and Theorem \ref{thm:wfuk-plumbing-2} for $n=2$) together with the inclusions of the wrapped Fukaya categories of its two boundary sectors $T^*S^{n-1}$, by explicitly computing the homotopy colimit and choosing ``nice'' generators.
 Here, by ``nice" generators, we mean those that are the images of the natural generators, i.e., cotangent fibers of $T^*S^{n-1}$, under the inclusion functors above.
 We note that the finite-dimensional representations resulting from these computations correspond to constructible sheaves on $\R^n$ with a stratification defined by the origin and its complement.
 When $n=2$, these constructible sheaves are also described by \cite[Proposition 4.10]{combinatorics} and studied within the context of perverse sheaves in \cite{verdier-perverse-sheaf}.

 In Sections \ref{sec:plumbing-sectors} and \ref{section wrapped Fukaya categories of Weinstein sectors}, all wrapped Fukaya categories, including the inclusion functors for wrapped Fukaya categories of their boundary sectors, are presented in a manner that facilitates explicit computation and simple presentation of the homotopy colimit determining the wrapped Fukaya category of plumbing spaces.
-Consequently, we prove the following theorem by computing the homotopy colimit in Section \ref{section wrapped Fukaya categories of plumbings}: \begin{thm}[=Theorems \ref{thm:wfuk-plumbing-general} and \ref{thm:wfuk-plumbing-grading}] For a fixed $n \geq 2$, let $P$ be a plumbing of cotangent bundles of connected, oriented $n$-manifolds (with or without boundary) along any quiver $Q$ (with signs assigned on each of edges of $Q$).
-The wrapped Fukaya category of $P$ (with a grading structure) is described as follows: \begin{itemize} \item As proven in \cite{CDRGG, gps2}, there exists a collection of Lagrangians $\{L_v | v \text{ is a vertex of } Q\}$, which generates the wrapped Fukaya category of $P$.
-For each vertex $v$, $L_v$ corresponds to a cotangent fiber of a cotangent bundle assigned to the vertex $v$. \item The morphism spaces of $\{L_v\}$ are determined by the plumbing quiver, plumbing data, and homotopy types of the cotangent bundles as described in Theorems \ref{thm:wfuk-plumbing-general} and \ref{thm:wfuk-plumbing-grading}. \end{itemize} We note that Theorem \ref{thm:wfuk-plumbing-general} deals with wrapped Fukaya categories equipped with the ``standard" grading structure, and Theorem \ref{thm:wfuk-plumbing-grading} considers an arbitrary grading structure. \end{thm}
+Consequently, we prove the following theorem by computing the homotopy colimit in Section \ref{section wrapped Fukaya categories of plumbings}: \begin{thm}[Theorem \ref{thm:wfuk-plumbing-general}] Fix $n\geq 2$.
+Let $P$ be a plumbing of cotangent bundles of connected, oriented $n$-manifolds (with or without boundary) along any quiver with or without negative intersections.
+In other words, there is an arbitrary plumbing data $(Q,M,\s)$ such that $P = P(Q,M,\s)$.
+Then, the wrapped Fukaya category of $P$ is, up to pretriangulated equivalence, given by